Metehan120/Oxidalloc/README.md

 ## Known Issues

-* When Firefox (Only Fedora package) browsers starting, UI not loading correctly
+* When Firefox (Only Fedora package) browsers starting, UI not loading correctly, will be fixed in rewrite hopefully.
-* High memory usage when using Rust Analyzer. | Working on it.
+* High memory usage when using Rust Analyzer. | Will be tried to fix in rewrite.
-* May crash some APPS
+* May crash some APPs
 * May crash after a while during AI workloads, because of VA exhaustion but after current update 'VA_MAP' mostly fixed it.

 ## License